 - High cholesterol levels

 Hyperthyroidism refers to a state in which the thyroid is over-functioning.
 This often happens in an autoimmune condition known as Grave’s Disease.
 Although it’s less common than hypothyroidism, hyperthyroidism is a serious condition that if left untreated can cause a heart attack and other serious complications.
-For this reason, I manage hyperthyroidism very mindfully and thoroughly.
+For this reason, hyperthyroidism should be managed very mindfully and thoroughly.

 The adrenal glands sit above the kidneys and produce, among other things, a stress hormone known as cortisol.
 The more demand and stress the body is under, the harder the adrenal glands work and the more cortisol they produce.
 When these glands are worked too hard for too long, however, they become tired and work inefficiently.
 This state is often referred to as adrenal fatigue.